chau-intl/snake-multiplayer/README.md

 # snake-multiplayer
 Multiplayer snake game made in html5 and nodejs

-Run install.bat or install.sh before you start the server
+Run npm install and then npm start